gbalaji27/PA3IntialBot/README.md

 These enhancements in BaluBot focus on refining the bot's performance in strategic environments, improving both defensive and offensive operations, thus ensuring a robust tactical gameplay experience.

----

-# Worker Management System ( PA6 Tournament )

-## Overview

-This system manages workers in a simulation environment, differentiating roles among harvesters, builders, and defenders.
-It's inspired by Damon's Bot on GitHub, and focuses on efficiently allocating tasks based on the current needs and strategic situation.

-## Priorities

-### Attack Priority
-Workers prioritize attacking under the following conditions:
-- Enemy within attack range.
-- No available harvesters or bases.

-### Harvesting Priority
-Harvesting is prioritized when:
-- There are resources to be gathered.
-- The number of harvesters is below the required threshold.

-### Building Priority
-Building is prioritized under conditions such as:
-- Sufficient resources and no ongoing construction.
-- No enemy presence within a critical range.

-### Defending Priority
-Defending is the fallback priority when other conditions are not met.

-## Functionality

-- **Harvest Assignment**: Workers suitable for harvesting are assigned based on need and capability.
-- **Defense Assignment**: Workers are reassigned to defense roles if attack conditions are met.
-- **Building Assignment**: Builders are directed to construct structures based on strategic needs and resource availability.

-## Usage

-- **Input Requirements**: Information about each worker’s capabilities and current

- status.
-- **Output**: Task assignments and possible notifications for monitoring purposes.

----

-**NOTE : My BaluBot is inspired by DameBot ( Damon's Bot ) with my idea of Worker Management System and implementations that I mentioned above for the Final Tournament.**

 ## My Simulations

  Map              | Name     | Win Rate | Wins | Losses | Draws |